MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/contributing.md

+---
+title: Contributing to MRTK3
+description: Overview of how to contribute to the MRTK3 open source project.
+---

 # Contributing to MRTK3

 MRTK3 is an open-source project under the MIT license.
 Community contributions are welcome and appreciated, both for new features and bug fixes.